nopara73/ZeroLink/README.md

 A ban SHOULD time out after one month.

 To find the optimal severity of utxo banning the attacker's Initial Bitcoin Requirements and Attack Costs are helpful metrics.
-We calculete these metrics by assuming one bitcoin Tumbler denomination, $1 network transaction fees and that the attacker is willing to keep up the attack for one day.
+These metrics are calculated in this document by assuming one bitcoin Tumbler denomination, $1 network transaction fees and that the attacker is willing to keep up the attack for one day.
 The most sophisticated attacker can delay the execution of a round maxiumum up to three minutes.
 Therefore there can be a minimum of `24h*(60m/3m)=`480 rounds per day an attacker must to disrupt.
-For simplicity we will assume a malicious Alice only registered one utxo.
-The same ban applies to all the other utxos, if any, Alice registered with.
+For simplicity this document assumes a malicious Alice only registered one utxo.
+If there are any other utxos Alice registered with, the same ban applies to them.

 #### Severity 0: No utxo banning